-During the summertime, we find ourselves drinking more iced tea, especially in the afternoons.
-Starting with this month and continuing through summer, the teas we select for our Tea Clubs are great for either hot or cold brewing.
+During the summertime, don't we all find ourselves drinking more iced tea, especially in the afternoons?
+Starting in June and continuing through summer, the teas we select for our Tea Club subscription are great for either hot or cold brewing.

 We discovered cold brewing a couple of years ago, and it’s simplified how we make iced tea.
 Here are the very easy steps: